 Real Estate agents love it when their clients follow sound advice.
 Do you know what happens?
 The home sells quicker and for more money!

 Here are a few easy ways to make your home more appealing to buyers:

 Fix the Little Things

-The longer you live in a place, the easier it is to overlook all the little things that need work.
-Fixing these little bugaboos is one of the smartest things you can do to make your home more appealing to buyers without breaking the bank.
+The longer you live in your home, the easier it is to overlook all the little things that need work.
+Fixing these little bugaboos is one of the most brilliant things you can do to make your home more appealing to buyers without breaking the bank.